marianatorres4/marianatorres4.github.io/_pages/publications.md

 ---
 permalink: /publications/
 title: "Publications"
-excerpt: "List of academic publications."
+excerpt: "List of academic articles."
 header:
   overlay_image: header/header3.jpg
   overlay_filter: 0.2 # same as adding an opacity of 0.2 to a black background